Relativistic quantum mechanics

 The most successful (and most widely used) RQM is relativistic quantum field theory (QFT), in which elementary particles are interpreted as field quanta.
-A unique consequence of QFT that has been tested against other RQMs is the failure of conservation of particle number, for example in matter creation and annihilation.
+A unique consequence of QFT that has been tested against other RQMs is the failure of conservation of particle number, for example, in matter creation and annihilation.

+Nevertheless, QFT wrongly predicts the existence of matter-antimatter symmetry.
+A recently developed RQM theory, without the flows of previous single-particle RQM, offers a possible explanation for the observed matter-antimatter asymmetry.

+Paul Dirac's work between 1927 and 1933 shaped the synthesis of special relativity and quantum mechanics.
+His work was instrumental, as he formulated the Dirac equation and also originated quantum electrodynamics, both of which were successful in combining the two theories.